ats-tandjoeng7/Crowdfunding-ETL/README.md

 - [backers.csv](./Data/backers.csv)

 ### Deliverable 3
 The ERDs of our crowdfunding databases are shown in Fig. 1.
 To accomplish the Load phase of the ETL process, I applied either the standard query technique such as `FOREIGN KEY ..
 REFERENCES ..` or the tedious query technique by using the combination of `ALTER TABLE ..
 ADD CONSTRAINT ..
 FOREIGN KEY ..` and `REFERENCES ..` clauses when assigning foreign keys and referencing other tables to replicate our ERDs.
-The code snippets are outlined below, the first 10 rows of *backers* table (**Table 1**), and the complete SQL scripts can be referred in [crowdfunding_db_schema.sql](./Queries/crowdfunding_db_schema.sql).
+The code snippets and the first 10 rows of *backers* table (**Table 1**) are outlined below, and the complete SQL scripts can be referred in [crowdfunding_db_schema.sql](./Queries/crowdfunding_db_schema.sql).

 ```
 -- Creating tables for crowdfunding_db named campaign